GalaxyRuler/art-souk/replit.md

     • Collector profile CRUD operations
   ✓ Added Collector Dashboard link to main Dashboard
-  ✓ Successfully created all database tables using SQL execution ✓ Platform now serves complete e-commerce functionality for art collectors
+  ✓ Successfully created all database tables using SQL execution ✓ Platform now serves as a marketplace facilitator with payments handled externally ✓ Updated UI to reflect that all payments are arranged directly between buyers and sellers